Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 Realistic Expectations for High-Ticket Shopping Ads

-Shopping ads for high-ticket stores don’t produce results in the first week.
+Shopping ads for high-ticket stores do not produce results in the first week.
 The first 30 to 60 days of a new campaign are a data-generation period: the algorithm is learning which products match which searches and which searches convert.
-During this period, you’ll see impressions and clicks before you see consistent conversions.
+During this period, you will see impressions and clicks before you see consistent conversions.
 This is normal and expected, not a sign that something is wrong.

 Most high-ticket stores on Shopping ads see meaningful conversion data emerge after 60 to 90 days of consistent budget.
 ROAS targets for high-ticket stores are different from general ecommerce benchmarks.
 According to WordStream’s Google Shopping benchmarks report, ROAS varies significantly by industry and product category, with high-ticket verticals showing lower conversion rates but dramatically higher revenue per conversion than general merchandise.
 A 3x to 5x ROAS is a strong result for a high-ticket store given the high absolute dollar return per conversion.